-The Joint IOUs state that New QF SOC prohibits eligible QFs from charging from the grid.43 The Joint IOUs argue that in Section 9.03 of the existing New QF SOC and the QF Settlement SOC (negotiated in 2009-2010 and forms the basis of the New QF SOC), both require that any small power production (i.e., renewable) QF not only be a QF but also qualify and be certified by the California Energy Commission as an Eligible Renewable Energy Resource (ERR) as defined under Public Utilities Code Section 399.12.44 We remind the Joint IOUs that the eligible renewable resources language is Renewables Portfolio Standard program language.
-It does not control the contract language here where this proceeding is about ensuring compliance with PURPA, a federal law for the sale of wholesale power.
-The scenario stated by the Joint IOUs may be applicable wherein generation from a QF will also be used for compliance in the
+The Joint IOUs state that New QF SOC prohibits eligible QFs from charging from the grid.
+The Joint IOUs argue that in Section 9.03 of the existing New QF SOC and the QF Settlement SOC (negotiated in 2009-2010 and forms the basis of the New QF SOC), both require that any small power production (i.e., renewable) QF not only be a QF but also qualify and be certified by the California Energy Commission as an Eligible Renewable Energy Resource (ERR)

-42 See Joint IOU Comments at 4-5.
+&lt;sup>42 See Joint IOU Comments at 4-5.

-43 See Joint IOU Comments at 4.
+&lt;sup>43 See Joint IOU Comments at 4.